 Here’s what I’d do during the tours:

-- I shared lots of stories over the history of our company as we visited physical locations going back to 1938.
+- I shared many stories about our company’s history as we visited physical locations going back to 1938.

 - I shared traditions that have made our company special by giving our new people roots as a foundation.

-- I was truly a tour-guide vs. being a travel agent because I spoke out of my experiences vs. telling about what I read that had happened.
+- I was truly a tour guide vs. a travel agent because I spoke out of my experiences vs. telling them something I merely read.

 Here are some of the results from the tours:

-- I got personal time with our new people and our new people got to know me on a more personal level.
+- Personal time with our new people and our new people got to know me on a more personal level.

 - Our new people heard and saw my excitement and pride about where we had been and where we were going.

-- Our new team members not only heard me talk about, but also, saw me exhibit Our Values, Our Purpose, Our Vision, and Our Objectives.
+- New team members not only heard me talk, but also, saw me exhibit Our Values, Our Purpose, Our Vision, and Our Objectives.

-- Our new employees came away from the Tour with a better understanding of our culture and why we do things differently from most other companies.
+- Our new people came away from the Tour with a better understanding of our culture and why we do things differently from most other companies.

 Is Your Company Built to Last?

-- Stronger indoctrination into a core ideology (values and purpose) through the history.
+- Stronger coaching into a core ideology (values and purpose) through history.

-- Greater tightness of fit through the history – people tend to either fit well with the company and its ideology or tend to not fit at all (“buy in or get out”).
+- Greater tightness of fit through the organization’s history.
+People tend to either fit well with the company and its ideology or not at all.
+“Buy in or get out.”

-- Greater elitism (a sense of belonging to something special and superior) through the history.
+- Greater Community (a sense of belonging to something special and superior) throughout the organization’s history.

-- More emphasis on employee training in general.
+- More emphasis on team training and development in general.
 Not just ideological orientation, but also skills and professional development training.

 Clearly, it’s important for our people to be aligned with who we are as a company.
 I’ve found the orientation of new employees is a unique opportunity to communicate our purpose and values.
 The Albert Trolley History Tour is a fun and effective way to accelerate this process.

-How do you communicate and demonstrate your corporate culture and values to new employees?
+- How do you communicate and demonstrate your organization’s culture and values to new team members?